skip to Main Content

 On the other side of the CDC pattern is the Feature Pipeline, where the data continue to flow.

-Here, a streaming ingestion pipeline (Bytewax and Superlinked) takes the queue’s data and processes it in real-time.
-The processed data includes articles, posts, and code which are then transformed into features — actionable insights or inputs for machine learning models.
+A streaming ingestion pipeline, implemented in Bytewax, takes the queue’s data and processes it in real-time.
+The processed data includes articles, posts, and code which are then transformed into features, such as actionable insights or inputs for machine learning models.

 The processed data is then loaded into a Vector DB (Qdrant), where it’s organized and indexed for efficient retrieval.